 OPS calls Jaya’s 1998 withdrawal support to BJP govt a 'revolutionary' decision, slams Kadambur Raju’s 'historical mistake' claim

-Panneerselvam, on behalf of the AIADMK Cadres’ Rights Retrieval Committee, demanded that Raju tender an apology for his statement and cautioned that he would face the consequence, if he fails to do so.
+Panneerselvam, on behalf of the AIADMK Cadres’ Rights Retrieval Committee, demanded that Raju tender an apology for his statement and cautioned that he would face the consequences if he fails to do so.

-Panneerselvam, on behalf of the AIADMK Cadres’ Rights Retrieval Committee, demanded that Raju tender an apology for his statement and cautioned that he would face the consequence, if he fails to do so.
+Panneerselvam, on behalf of the AIADMK Cadres’ Rights Retrieval Committee, demanded that Raju tender an apology for his statement and cautioned that he would face the consequences if he fails to do so.

 In a scathing attack on the Kovilpatti MLA, Panneerselvam accused Raju of displaying sheer ignorance through his remarks.
 “What he said about Amma (Jayalalithaa) is akin to kicking away the ladder.
 It was she who gave him political identity and elevated him to the position of MLA and made him a minister,” he said.